yrmo/kaggle/README.md

 ### `SUBMIT`

 We are submitting the `submission.csv` to Kaggle, make choices that optimize submission score.
-Default is unset, or `'0'`.
+Default is to assume `SUBMIT` is `'1'` if it is not set, so uploaded Kaggle notebooks perform well, otherwise set to `'0'`.